Recoskie/JDasm/docs/Code.md

 <h1>Data types.</h1>

-The basic arithmetic types such as Integers numbers, floating-point, text data.
-Do not change between CPU architecture types.
+The basic arithmetic types such as Integers numbers, floating-point, text data, do not change between CPU architecture types.

 <br />